Biocellular Regenerative Medicine®

 Within the United States, and compliant with current regulatory FDA guidelines, these treatments are offered on an outpatient basis in a single visit.
 Typical costs ranges from $2500-$5000 USD depending on the recommended treatment suitable to your area(s) of concern.
 This requires a scheduled diagnostic appointment after you provide your medical records (physical, surgical history, reports of MRI or CT scans, etc.).
 You will be professionally examined via physical examination and high-definition ultrasound to fully evaluate your situation and confirm your candidacy for having Biocellular Regenerative Treatment.

 Internationally, medical “tourism” is becoming very common.
 This means that in the event you select use of the cell-enriched options, you will need to travel to a licensed and approved Affiliated Hospital facility for treatment.
-There are multiple centers in Asia and Europe that offer these types of treatment, often costing between $15,000-$50,000 USD.
-These often require cell culture and expansion to achieve enough cells, and involve much longer term stays than with the Biocellular Regenerative treatment and are much more costly due to having to stay up to one month at the location or make two trips to complete your treatment.
+There are multiple centers in Asia and Europe that offer these types of treatment, often with very high costs.
+Some of these often require cell culture and expansion to achieve enough cells, and involve much longer term stays on location than with the Biocellular Regenerative treatment and are much more costly due to having to stay up to one month at the location or make two trips to complete your treatment.

-(Caribbean).
+We offer a MUCH less complicated and time consuming alternative.
+We now provide Biocellular Regenerative Medical and Cell Therapy within the continental United States & in our affiliated clinic in Roatan (HN) (in Western Caribbean).
 Cell Therapy is being offered in Institutional Review Board (IRB) studies within the United States in the Caribbean Countries, Europe, Asia, South and Central America.
 Today, advanced Cell Therapy & freeze storage (cryopreservation) is also offered in one of our International Institutes, an additional outlet about one hour South of the United States on Roatan Island.
-Costs vary according to case and problems, but range from $5,000 to 15,000 and require ONE TRIP to accomplish the goals.
+Costs vary according to case and problems, and typically are accomplished on the same day, allowing for much shorter stay requirements.
 This savings for avoiding two travel sessions, or waiting long periods of time outside the country, are much less complicated and expensive.
 Unlike the more expensive bone marrow harvesting and requirement for culture expansion, we do not require two trips to the destination in order to treat you.
 Typically we anticipate approximately a 2-3 day stay, which would include the time for evaluations, performance of the minimally invasive procedures, and follow up after treatment the following day.